 - Priority 1 anomaly RW-01 is a curious annular-shaped feature about two km in diameter located in an area of no outcrop; refer Figure 21.
 The shape of the anomaly suggests a large pipe-like feature i.e. breccia pipe.
 It is in the centre of a broad anticline and coincides with a circular four milliGal gravity low; refer Figure 15.
 There is no magnetic expression.
 EM Interpretation suggests that modelled sources could be representing the top of a large depth extent body, with the upper surface having a saucer-shaped geometry.
 A line of RAB holes drilled by Poseidon in 1993 happens to transect the feature [4].
 Not all holes reached bedrock, but those that did intersected Amadeus Basin sediments or granitic rock.
-Bottom-of-hole assays are uniformly low.
-Three lag samples on the EM anomaly collected by Poseidon contain no anomalous assay values.
-The anomaly is possibly a product of differential weathering over a granitic intrusion.
-This is significant, as there are no known granites in the general area.
-Rocks of a granitic nature may occur in Arunta Block metamorphics in the Casey Inlier some twenty km to the north-east, but the EM, gravity and magnetic signature are consistent with a discrete equidimensional intrusive body.
-If a granite intrusive source is correct, then its location in the exact centre of an anticline is intriguing.
-The intrusive may have exploited a zone of weakness in the anticlinal axis, and/or the anticline may be in part caused by the intruding body.
-In either case the postulated intrusive post-dates the Amadeus Basin sediments. - Priority 1 anomaly RW-03 is orthogonal to the main lithological trend and coincides with a nonunique magnetic anomaly; refer Figure 22.
+Bottom-of-hole assays are uniformly low. - Priority 1 anomaly RW-03 is orthogonal to the main lithological trend and coincides with a nonunique magnetic anomaly; refer Figure 22.
 Attempted modelling did not produce a good fit.
-The shape and character suggest a shallow-dipping shallow source.

-- Priority 2 anomaly NFB-01 looks to be part of a larger strike-length formational conductor; refer Figure 23.
+The shape and character suggest a shallow-dipping shallow source. - Priority 2 anomaly NFB-01 looks to be part of a larger strike-length formational conductor; refer Figure 23.
 Modelling indicates the source has a very shallow north-west dip and is effectively subcropping around VTEM line 7035. - Priority 2 anomaly RW-02 is an east-west striking zone of at least six conductors labelled (a) to (f); refer Figure 24.
 RW-02d and RW-02f are coincident with a linear magnetic anomaly interpreted to be caused by basic volcanics within the Bitter Springs Group.
-The anomalies all suggest shallow-dipping sources and shallow depths. - Priority 2 anomaly RW-07 is a late-time anomaly suggesting a deeper bedrock source.
+The anomalies all suggest shallow-dipping sources and shallow depths.

+- Priority 2 anomaly RW-07 is a late-time anomaly suggesting a deeper bedrock source.
 It is poorly defined and infill VTEM traverses confirmed it is very strike limited.
 Refer Figure 25. - Priority 3 anomalies RW-04, RW-05 and RW-06 appear to part of a conductive trend and are likely caused by formational conductors.

-The Interpretation report, UTS Geophysics logistics report and VTEM digital data are included as Appendices 1-3 respectively.
+The Interpretation report, UTS Geophysics logistics report and VTEM digital data were included as Appendices 1-3 respectively in the Second Annual Report for EL32244.